Apple iPhone SE (3rd Gen) vs Samsung Galaxy S23 FE

 Which one is better?

-The Samsung Galaxy S23 FE is the better buy for most people - its stunning 50MP camera crushes the Apple iPhone SE (3rd Gen)'s 12MP.
+The Samsung Galaxy S23 FE is the better buy for most people - its 50MP camera crushes the iPhone SE's 12MP.
+That said, grab the iPhone SE if you want a lighter phone at 5.09 oz and prefer the classic Apple ecosystem.

 Who should buy each?

-Choose the Apple iPhone SE (3rd Gen) if: you want an entry-level iPhone, prefer a compact design for one-handed use, or need a device with a classic Touch ID.
+Choose the Apple iPhone SE (3rd Gen) if: you want a compact phone that's easy to use with one hand, prefer the iPhone ecosystem, or need a budget-friendly option.
 (4.7" display, 60 Hz refresh)

-Choose the Samsung Galaxy S23 FE if: you take a lot of photos, enjoy gaming with a high-refresh display, or need longer battery life for your daily activities.
+Choose the Samsung Galaxy S23 FE if: you take a lot of photos, want a brighter and smoother display, or need a long-lasting battery for daily use.
 (6.4" display, 120 Hz refresh)

 Conclusion